Rosemarie Dombrowski, PhD, Founding Director & Facilitator

 Bailey Adams, Facilitator

-Bailey Adams received her bachelor’s degree in Psychology from Barrett, the Honors College at Arizona State in the spring of 2022.
-Bailey is currently applying to graduate programs in marriage and family counseling and wants to specialize in LGBTQIA+ and identity-related struggles.
+Bailey Adams received her bachelor’s degree in Psychology from Barrett, the Honors College at Arizona State in the spring of 2022 and will begin a graduate programs in marriage and family counseling at Seattle University in the Fall of 2023, with an emphasis in LGBTQIA+ and identity-related struggles.
 Bailey is particularly interested in blending various forms of therapy and is currently trying to use these combinations to provide a more personalized therapy experience.
 In addition to writing poetry, Bailey enjoys hiking, rock climbing, drawing, and kayaking.
 Her favorite colors are teal and lavender, and she loves cats and octopuses!